 Since 1900 the basic design of handgun ammunition has not changed, although the types, calibers, weight, and more have been tested and marketed.
 Manufacturers have learned that slight differences in weight, number of grains of propellent, and other features an individual bullet can make a difference in accuracy and effectiveness.

 Types Of Ammunition

 There are two main types of ammunition, centerfire, and rimfire.
 Most of the components are the same, with one significant difference.
 Both types have an outer part, called the casing that contains everything.
-Inside, there is powder, and the bullet at the tip.
+Inside, there is powder at the back and the bullet at the tip.
 Finally, there is the primer, which is where the differences occur.

-Rimfires are low calibers, with nothing more powerful than a .22.
-If you want a stronger caliber than that, it will always be a centerfire.
+Rimfires are low calibers, with nothing more potent than a .22.
+If you want a more robust caliber than that, it will always be a centerfire.
 Each requires its own firearm as the striking hammer hits a different location.

 It’s not uncommon to see a 9mm listed as a 9x19, and it can be confusing to see at first but is quickly explained.
-When you see ammo that’s one number by another, it’s simply width and length in millimeters.
+When you see ammo, that’s one number by another.
+It is merely width and length in millimeters.
 So in terms of that 9x19, it’s nine millimeters wide by nineteen millimeters long.

 Further confusion can happen based on the name.
 For example, you will see 9mm Luger and 9mm Parabellum ammunition sold by different manufacturers.
 The words “luger” and “parabellum” are merely naming conventions and have nothing to do with how the ammunition is made.
 Both brands will fit your 9mm handgun.